jillb/WordPress-Diverse-Speaker-Workshop/README.md

   - Offer childcare if you can.

-  - If you’re doing this for diversity purposes, if at all possible have it be organized and led by a representative of the folks whom it is for.
+  - If you’re doing this for diversity purposes (♦️), if at all possible have it be organized and led by a representative of the folks whom it is for.